Intelligent-Driving-Laboratory/GOPS_DOC/docs/source/introduction.md

 ```

 ## Quick Start
-To demonstrate the usage of GOPS, we give an example of training a policy using Finite-Horizon Approximate Dynamic Programming (FHADP) algorithm in the inverted double pendulum environment.
+To demonstrate GOPS, one example is given here with inverted double pendulum environment.

-We train the policy by running the following command:
+1. Start training a policy with command:
 ```bash
 python example_train/fhadp/fhadp_mlp_idpendulum_serial.py
 ```

-After training, we test the policy by running the following command:
+2. After training is finished, test the policy with command:

 ```bash
 python example_run/run_idp_fhadp.py
 ```

-We can record a video by setting `save_render`=`True` in the file `run_idp_fhadp.py`.
-A video of testing a policy trained by FHADP in this environemnt is shown as follows:
+3. You can record a video by setting `save_render`=`True` in the file `run_idp_fhadp.py`.
+The video of testing this environment is shown as follows:

 (idpendulum)=
 ```{figure} ./figures&videos/idp.mp4